AryanS-2004/Strike-It/Readme.md

    This command will start the backend server and make it accessible for frontend requests.

 Congratulations!
-You have successfully set up the your own Chat App locally.
+You have successfully set up the your own Task Manager locally.
 You can now access the application by opening your browser and navigating to the provided URL.